15 Amazing Facts About Machu Picchu

 Machu Picchu is best equipped for earthquakes than California

-As we have mentioned above, Peru is prone to earthquakes, but every building in Machu Picchu is earthquake-resistant, that cannot be said of many modern urban settings.
+As we have mentioned above, Peru is prone to earthquakes, but every building in Machu Picchu is earthquake-resistant, which cannot be said of many modern urban settings.

 A film was shot here